picoharry/cvdemo-image-win32/README.md

 Blends a foregound image with a background image with the same size.

+## Image.Watermark

+Blends a watermark image onto a target image.

 ## Image.Panorama

 Stitches images into a single large image.